 Dahua, spoken in and around Dahua village on the Puduhe River near Dongchuan in Yunnan Province, is apparently a separate language .

-Another language spoken in Yunnan, Lanping, is also not intelligible with Putonghua and neither is Kunming (evidence).
-Kunming is not intelligible with Tuoyuan.
+Lanping, may be a separate language.
+Kunming not intelligible with Tuoyuan., so Tuoyuan may be a separate language also.
 The language spoken in Kunming is part of the Sichuan Mandarin koine that includes Kunming, Bazhong, Dazhou, Neijiang, Zigong, Yibin, Luzhou, Chengdu, Mianyang, Deyang and Guiyang.

 Chuanlan is a little-known language spoken by the Tunbao people of Guangxi Province.